YIWEI-CHEN/office-addins-mcp-server/README.md

 ## Overview

+A Model Context Protocol (MCP) server for discovering and managing Microsoft Office Add‑ins across Word, Excel, PowerPoint, Outlook, and Teams.
+This server enables AI agents to search add-ins and retrieve detailed metadata, install or uninstall add-ins, handle submission, validation, and publishing of custom add-ins.

-This repository provides a simple server implementation based on the **Model Context Protocol (MCP)** using the official Python SDK.
+This repository provides a comprehensive server implementation based on the **Model Context Protocol (MCP)** using the official Python SDK.
 MCP standardizes how large language models (LLMs) communicate with external data sources and tools.
 The `FastMCP` class encapsulates the complexity of MCP and lets developers expose ordinary Python functions as MCP tools or resources with minimal boilerplate.

-This server exposes a single tool that retrieves the details of a Microsoft Office add‑in by its **asset ID**.
-An MCP‑enabled client (for example, Claude Desktop) can call this tool to fetch metadata from the Office Add‑ins API.
+Currently, the server provides basic add-in detail retrieval functionality, with comprehensive add-in management features planned for future releases (see Roadmap section).

 ## Features